cuthbertLab/music21/buildDoc/rst/modulePitch.rst

     **Accidental** **attributes**

-        .. attribute:: displayEvaluated

-            Given the displayType, should this accidental be displayed? can be "yes", "no" or "" for unsure.
-For contexts where the next program down the line cannot evaluate displayType

         .. attribute:: displaySize

             Size in display: "cue", "large", or a percentage.

+        .. attribute:: displayStatus

+            Given the displayType, should this accidental be displayed?
+Can be True, False, or None if not defined.
+For contexts where the next program down the line cannot evaluate displayType

         .. attribute:: displayStyle